On distance-regular Cayley graphs of generalized dicyclic groups: Acknowledgements

 \section{Acknowledgements}

-X. Huang is supported by the National Natural Science Foundation of China (Grant No. 11901540).
+The authors are grateful to the anonymous referees for their useful and constructive comments, which have considerably improved the presentation of this paper.
+X. Huang is supported by National Natural Science Foundation of China (Grant No. 11901540).
 K. C. Das is supported by National Research Foundation funded by the Korean government (Grant No. 2021R1F1A1050646).